Weather Forecast: Partly Cloudy In Hilly Areas Of The Country, Fair In The Rest

-With the partial impact of westerly disturbance, there are Chances of light snowfall at one or two places of high hilly and mountainous regions of Koshi Province, Bagmati Province and Gandaki Province.
+With the partial impact of westerly disturbance, there are chances of light snowfall at one or two places of high hilly and mountainous regions of Koshi Province, Gandaki Province and Karnali Province.

 VOL. 17, No. 10, December.29,2023 (Poush,13.
 2080) Publisher and Editor: Keshab Prasad Poudel Online Register Number: DOI 584/074-75